-Successful applicants will receive a stipend (£14,777 per annum for 2018/19) for up to three-and-a-half years, tuition fees and a Research Training Support Grant.
+Successful applicants will receive a stipend (£15,285 per year for 2020/21) for up to four years.
+Funding will also cover your full tuition fees and a Research Training Support Grant.

-Choosing the University of Nottingham will give you access to a world-leading research environment, with expert academics and impressive facilities to develop your potential.
+Choosing the University of Nottingham will give you access to a world-leading research environment, with expert academics and high-quality facilities to develop your potential.

-Ranked 8th in the UK in the latest Research Excellence Framework for impact power, we have a track record of producing high-quality research that makes a real difference to the world.
-Our work tackles some of the major challenges facing society, the economy and the environment.
+The University ranked 8th in the UK for research power in the latest Research Excellence Framework.
+We have a track record of producing leading research that makes a real difference to the world.
+Our work addresses some of the major challenges facing society, the economy and the environment.

 We are connected locally, nationally and globally — by completing a research programme with us, you will become part of an international network and will work with passionate academics from around the world.

-All candidates should have, or expect to obtain, a First or 2:1 in a relevant discipline.
-Specific subject areas are specified on our website.
+You should have, or expect to obtain, a First or 2:1 in a relevant discipline.
+Specific subject areas specified on our website.

 Find out more about the research themes and application process on our website.
-The deadline for completed applications, funding forms, references and transcripts is 11pm on Tuesday 30 April 2019.
+The deadline for completed applications, funding forms, references and transcripts is midnight (UK time) on Monday 4 May 2020.